 Camping on the Whitsunday national park islands

-There are a range of camping opportunities on Whitsunday’s national park islands.
-Before you set out, it is a good idea to visit the Queensland Parks and Wildlife Service office.
-A visitor guide 'Whitsunday national park islands' is also available.
+There are a range of camping opportunities on the Whitsunday’s national park islands.
+Before you set out, it is a good idea to visit the Queensland Parks and Wildlife Service or phone them on 13 74 68.